Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 1. A minimum of 8 players is required to begin a game.

 2. Games shall be six (6) innings in duration for age levels 8U-11U, while 12U-18U shall be seven (7) innings, however innings necessary to break a tie are permitted.
-A ten run rule shall apply after the 5th inning has been completed (4½ innings completed if the home team is ahead) in a seven (7) inning game or after the 4th inning has been completed (3½ innings if the home team is ahead) in a six (6) inning game.

-4. A trip to the mound will be charged once the coach crosses the foul line to talk to the pitcher or any other fielder.
+6. A trip to the mound will be charged once the coach crosses the foul line to talk to the pitcher or any other fielder.
 Two trips per inning (per pitcher) mean the pitcher must be removed from the game.

-5. Base runners must avoid violent or malicious contact during league play.
+7. Base runners must avoid violent or malicious contact during league play.
 (For interpretation, this means high spiking, or the use of body parts for the purpose of dislodging the ball or causing bodily harm.

 6. Failure to start game on time: